 Anthropology and Sociology

-- global security and everyday insecurity;
+- global security and everyday insecurity, violence and conflict

-- markets, land, labour and corporations;
+- markets, land, labor, and corporations

-- violence, conflict and social movements.
+- poverty and inequality, social movements

 - visual and material culture